 The report also highlighted that Irish teens feel they don’t get enough support from their family and peers.
 Emotional support from family and friends was highlighted as crucial in helping teenagers deal with stressful situations and help them cope with negative feelings.

 For parents who would like to talk to their children about alcohol and its effects, see the dedicated parents’ section of our website.
-Here you’ll find information and downloadable resources to help initiate and guide the conversation, advice on building resilience in your children and your influential role as a parent.
-See drinkaware.ie/parents
+Here you’ll find facts, advice and interactive tools help initiate and guide the conversation, advice on building resilience in your children and your influential role as a parent.
+Our Parent Pack includes a range of printed resources to help you prepare for this important conversation and tools to help you to understand your own drinking habits.